Supporting you every step of the way

 - 19+ Learner Support Fund (19+ LSF) – Learners aged 19+ on 31st August 2022 who have not taken out an Advanced Learner Loan, whose income is below £25,000 and enrolled on an FE course.

 - Advanced Learner Loan Bursary (ALLB) – Learners aged 19+ on 31st August 2022, have been approved for an Advanced Learner Loan, whose income is below £30,000 and enrolled on an FE course.

-Who is not eligible for the funds?
+Who is not eligible for funding?

-- Learners who have not enrolled onto a programme of study at Coventry College.
+- Learners who have not enrolled onto a programme of study at Coventry College

 - If the learner is eligible but it is more appropriate for them to receive support through learning support for the same purpose